ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![github gimlet repos](images/how-to-bake-an-ortelius-pi/part03/21-gimlet-infra.png)

-- Create a file called `nfs-csi-driver.yaml` and paste the following
+- Create a file called `nfs-csi-driver.yaml` in the `helm-releases` directory and paste the following YAML

 ```yaml
 ---